ewbuoft/watering-system-2425/README.md

 # Hardware Project Template

-General template repository for our hardware projects, especially one-off and self-contained projects like custom test equipment.
+General template repository for hardware projects.
 This template assumes that the hardware is being designed in KiCad.

 ## Organization